KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 ## News
-**[26/02/2025] DAC'25:** One first-authored work on **AI accelerator based on approximate computing** has been accepted by DAC'25 as a work-in-progress poster!
+**[26/02/2025] DAC'25 WIP:** One first-authored work on **AI accelerator based on approximate computing** has been accepted by DAC'25 as a work-in-progress poster!
 We will continue to work on improving it until it pays off.💪

 **[13/01/2025] CICC'25:** One co-first-authored (ECA) paper, **E-NPU: A 34~126nJ/Class Event-Driven Adaptive Neural SoC with Signal-Dynamics-Aware Feature Clustering and Multi-model In-Memory Inference/Training for Personalized Medical Wearables**, has been accepted by CICC'25!
 Congrats!🎉